Use Git as an npm registry

 Managing npm registries sucks.
 If you're thinking about running one, then you almost certainly already have a Git server available with all the appropriate users and permissions and everything. npm supports resolving semver ranges against Git tags, so there's no longer a good reason to not abuse Git to deliver built assets.

-This shell script creates and tags a (possibly orphaned) commit which includes only the files that would be included by
+This creates and tags an orphaned commit that includes only the files that would be included in

 npm publish.
-Before doing so, it also removes the
+In the tagged commit, it also removes the

 prepare script from

-- Make sure you're ready to go: Your project should be built, the
+- Make sure you're ready to go.
+The

 versionfield in your